Submission and assessment

 • No admission to the second part of the examination

-In the second case, the doctoral student needs to resubmit his/her dissertation within the period imposed.
-He/She needs to add a covering letter detailing how and where the requested corrections have been performed (or why certain corrections have not been performed).
+In the second case, the doctoral student needs to resubmit the dissertation within the period imposed and to add a covering letter detailing how and where the requested corrections have been performed (or why certain corrections have not been performed).
 If the requested corrections do not meet the standards, the Examination Board may yet decide to deny the student access to the second part of the doctoral examination.

-In the third case, the doctoral student, in joint consultation with his/her supervisor(s), may decide to continue his/her research and he/she may resubmit a reworked dissertation at a later stage.
-In this case, the procedure for submitting the dissertation needs to be repeated.
+In the third case, the doctoral student, in joint consultation with the supervisor(s), may decide to continue the research and to resubmit a reworked dissertation at a later stage.

 Public defence

 During the second part of the examination, the doctoral student puts forward an oral and public defence of his/her doctoral dissertation before the Examination Board.
 The public defence takes one to two hours.
-The session starts with a short presentation of max.
-20 minutes by the doctoral student.
-Next, the members of the Examination Board are given the opportunity to each ask one or more questions.
-The public defence takes place in Dutch or English, unless otherwise determined by the Faculty Council.
+The session starts with a short presentation of maximum 20 minutes by the doctoral student.
+Next, the members of the Examination Board are given the opportunity to each ask questions.
+The session takes place in Dutch or English, unless otherwise determined by the Faculty Council.

 If the Examination Board takes a positive decision after the public defence, one of the supervisors may hold a laudatio for the doctoral student and his/her dissertation.